thomas0sae/koottali.app.github.io/pages/EULA.md

 involves the transmission of “junk” mail or “spam”;

-contains any spyware, adware, viruses, corrupt files, worm programs or other malicious code designed to interrupt, damage or limit the functionality of or disrupt any software, hardware, telecommunications, networks, servers or other equipment, Trojan horse or any other material designed to damage, interfere with, wrongly intercept or expropriate any data or personal information whether from Koottali or otherwise;
+contains any spyware, adware, viruses, corrupt files, worm programs or other malicious code designed to interrupt, damage or limit the functionality of or disrupt any software, hardware, telecommunications, networks, servers or other equipment, Trojan horse or any other material designed to damage, interfere with, wrongly intercept or expropriate any data or personal information whether from NRI Meet or otherwise;

 itself, or the posting of which, infringes any third party’s rights (including, without limitation, intellectual property rights and privacy rights);